YOU DON’T DESERVE RIESLING!!!

 (The Big Boy)

 Okay.
 This is it.
-This is the reason I love riesling.
+This is the reason I love Riesling.
 It's German Riesling.
 It's so good.
 My hands are shaking right now because I'm jonesing for a glass.
 Here are just a few of the magnificent Riesling producing regions in Germany:

 The Mosel: Riesling can be dangerous and exciting, especially in The Mosel.
 The climate here is unforgivingly fierce.
 Vineyards slope so aggressively downwards that producers often look outside of Germany for vineyard workers who are willing to climb unforgiving hillsides.
 If not for the temperature moderation of the Mosel river and steep, southern facing slopes, grapes would be unable to ripen.
 Wines here often retain sugar to balance bracing acidity.
 They make dry wine here which is great, but no region nails wine with residual sugar quite like The Mosel.